 - salt and pepper to taste

-- Cook the quinoa according to package directions (1:2 ratio with water).
+Follow the package instruction for heating the quinoa (1:2 ratio with water).

-- Slice the tops off the persimmons, then cut in quarters.
+- Slice the tops of the persimmons, then cut in quarters.
 Cut those quarters in half.

-- De-seed the pomegranate: cut the top and bottoms off the pomegranates, then make shallow cuts into and around the pomegranate skin, following the guide of the white membranes (meaning cut into the white parts, not the sections with seeds), to make quarters.
-Split open the pomegranate and place in a large bowl filled with water.
-Use your hands to loosen the seeds, under the water to minimize staining.
-Remove the white pith membranes and drain the seeds.
+- To produce quarters, cut the top and bottoms of the pomegranates off, then make shallow incisions into and around the pomegranate skin, following the rules of the white membranes (meaning pierce into the white areas, not the parts with beans).
+Split open the pomegranate and place it in a large bowl filled with water.
+To avoid discoloration, use your hands to loosen the seeds while holding them under running water.
+Drain the seeds after removing the white pith membranes.

 - Layer all the salad ingredients on the bed of arugula/spinach greens.